DanielViniciusAlves/templar/README.md

 # Templar

-Templar is a simple and minimalistic template composer library designed to facilitate template creation.
-While it is still a work in progress, you might find it useful for streamlining your template handling.
-Although creating templates without a library is entirely possible, Templar aims to provide a structured approach for managing template data.
+Templar is a simple and minimalist template composer library designed to facilitate template creation.
+You probably don't need this; I just created it to simplify my template creation process.
+So, when I want to undertake a server-side rendering project, I don't need to worry about how to access data in the template and how to render each template.

 ## Usage Example